DataResearchLabs/my_time_tabulator/README.md

 It is a good practice to routinely backup your .ACCDB file.

-* If you have Microsoft OneDrive automatically backing up the folder where your "MyTaskTimeTracker.accdb" file resides, then you are fine.<br>
+* If you have Microsoft OneDrive automatically backing up the folder where your "MyTimeTabulator.accdb" file resides, then you are fine.<br>
 * If you have some other backup service capture the file, then you are fine.<br>
 * If not to the above two bullets, then consider setting up a meeting in your Outlook or equivalent scheduler as a reminder to periodically (weekly? monthly?) go in and manually backup your file:<br>
-  * Copy-paste your "MyTaskTimeTracker.accdb" file (application and data combined)<br>
+  * Copy-paste your "MyTimeTabulator.accdb" file (application and data combined)<br>
-  * Paste into a backup subfolder (e.g.: "MyTaskTimeTrackerFolder\backups")<br>
+  * Paste into a backup subfolder (e.g.: "MyTimeTabulatorFolder\backups")<br>
-  * Rename the file by tacking on the date (e.g.: "MyTaskTimeTracker_20210427.accdb")<br>
+  * Rename the file by tacking on the date (e.g.: "MyTimeTabulator_20210427.accdb")<br>
 <br>
 <br>